-Oceanic Society works to improve ocean health by deepening the connections between people and nature to address the root cause of its decline: human behavior.
+Oceanic Society is a 501(c)(3) non-profit organization that works to improve ocean health by deepening the connections between people and nature to address the root cause of its decline: human behavior.

 We seek to bridge the gap between awareness and measurable behavior change in three ways:

 Together, these strategies aim to "move the needle" in ways that measurably improve ocean health and reduce the hazards that humans pose to oceans over time.

 People need healthy oceans.
 Oceans absorb heat, generate more than half of our atmosphere's oxygen, regulate the world's weather patterns, and more than a billion people depend on fish for their primary source of protein.
 An estimated 350 million jobs are linked to the oceans, and international trade in ocean products involves 85 nations and is worth $102 billion per year.
 Oceans also provide immeasurable financial, inspirational, and aesthetic benefits to people.

 Yet the oceans are in trouble.
 90 percent of fisheries are fully fished or overfished, and stocks of large fish like tuna and swordfish have declined by 90 percent since 1950.
 Climate change is bleaching coral reefs worldwide, and millions of tons of plastic are choking sea life and causing systemic problems.
 The oceans have reached a tipping point.